SatbirTanda/sdl_ios_guides/docs/Adding the Lock Screen/index.md

 ## Adding the Lock Screen
-The lock screen is a vital part of SmartDeviceLink, as this does not allow the user to use your application while the vehicle is in motion.
+The lock screen is a vital part of SmartDeviceLink, as the lock screen prevents the user from using your application while the vehicle is in motion.
 SDL takes care of the lock screen for you.
 It still allows you to use your own view controller if you prefer your own look, but still want the recommended logic that SDL provides for free.

 A benefit to using the provided Lock Screen is that we also handle retrieving a lock screen icon for versions of Core that support it, so that you do not have to be concerned with what car manufacturer you are connected to.
 If you subclass the provided lock screen, you can do the same in your own lock screen view controller.